Heerdam/MdVis/README.md

 # MdVis

-MdVis is a high performance visualizer for trajectory files written in c++ and opengl.
-Namely output from MdAtom.
+MdVis is a high performance visualizer written in c++ and opengl.
+It is used namely for visualizing output from MdAtom.

 ## Building
 Clone the repository with